 Goggia, Feuz win WCup downhill titles after races canceled

-Sofia Goggia and Beat Feuz became the World Cup downhill champions without needing to put on their skis Wednesday, when the final races of the season were canceled after heavy snowfall.
+Sofia Goggia and Beat Feuz became downhill World Cup champions on Wednesday without needing to put on their skis after the final races of the season were canceled because of heavy snow.

-It was a second career title in the fastest discipline for Goggia, who has not raced since breaking a bone in her right knee seven weeks ago, and a fourth for Feuz.
+It was the second title in the fastest discipline for Goggia, who has not raced since breaking a bone in her right knee seven weeks ago, and the fourth for Feuz.

-The women’s and men’s contests in the overall World Cup standings also tilted away from the Swiss challengers on their home course at Lenzerheide when organizers called off the day’s program.
+The women’s and men’s contests in the overall World Cup standings tilted away from the Swiss challengers when organizers called off the day’s program.
 The Swiss ski federation cited “continuing snowfall and the present weather situation.”

-Petra Vlhova and Alexis Pinturault each hold small leads in their overall standings and their nearest challengers — Switzerland teammates Lara Gut-Behrami and Marco Odermatt — are stronger in downhill.
+Petra Vlhova and Alexis Pinturault each hold small leads in the overall standings and their nearest challengers — Switzerland teammates Lara Gut-Behrami and Marco Odermatt — are stronger in downhill.

-Organizers had aimed for an ambitious program Wednesday with separate training runs for men and women in the morning ahead of races starting after midday.
+Organizers had aimed for an ambitious program Wednesday with separate training runs for men and women in the morning and races starting after midday.

-The mandatory practice runs required under World Cup safety rules had not been possible Tuesday because of snowfall and strong winds on the Silvano Beltrametti slope.
+The mandatory practice runs required under World Cup safety rules had not been possible Tuesday because of snow and strong winds on the Silvano Beltrametti slope.

 Men's race director Markus Waldner said the program was “only doable with really nice weather.
 We knew that yesterday but anyway we tried.”